Low GI Diet Tips #2

 Low GI 0-55 Carbohydrates that break down slowly during digestion, release blood sugar gradually into the bloodstream, and keep blood sugar levels steady … and provide you with proven benefits for your health!

 Low GI Meals leave you feeling fuller longer, ease food cravings and provide you with greater and more sustained energy levels.
-If you’re looking to either lose weight, or maintain your existing weight, a low GI lifestyle is the perfect option.
+If you’re looking to either lose weight, or maintain your existing weight, a low GI diet lifestyle is the perfect option.
 Also, if you find yourself lethargic, losing concentration, or experiencing mood swings an hour or so after eating, a change to low GI meals may show immediate benefits.

 In term of long terms health, Low GI Diets are important to reduce the risk of developing type 2 diabetes or heart disease.
 However, if you’ve already been diagnosed with diabetes, low GI diets have been shown to improve both lipid and glucose levels, maintain more stable insulin levels and reduce insulin resistance, which is important in reducing the risk of long term diabetes-related complications.